About the project

 Dr Rose Gilbert, a Clinical Fellow and PhD research student, embarked on an "Eating for Eye Health" Project after working in the Macular Degeneration clinics and becoming aware of the lack of treatment options available for the dry AMD patients.
 Alongside, Ms Susana Irving (a clinical and research nutritionist who works at UCH/ Barts) and additional support from The UCL Public Engagement Unit, Rose was successful in gaining a UCL Beacon Bursary" to plan and fund the project.

-VIDEO Dr Rose Gilbert: 'There are limited options upon a diagnosis of dry AMD, which progressively threatens central vision and quality of life.
+Eating for Eye Health from NIHR Moorfields BRC on Vimeo.
+Dr Rose Gilbert: 'There are limited options upon a diagnosis of dry AMD, which progressively threatens central vision and quality of life.
 Doctors are often limited to giving lifestyle advice about eye protection or counsel that dry AMD may further progress to the wet form of AMD.
 For many, this is a frustrating situation.
 As a doctor I am very aware of the adverse impact of dry AMD and I wanted to raise awareness of the research that suggests nutrition may help protect against the progression of AMD and then encourage patients to cook and eat food that could support eye health.'
 “Eating for Eye Health” consisted of two phases:

 - The first phase involved a patient and family member focus group event to discuss the relationship between nutrition and eye health, and to find out patients’ views on diet, in addition to a food tasting.
 Together we compiled a list of appealing antioxidant-rich recipes.

 - The second phase included a community kitchen project where we brought together patients and people from the local community to socialise, prepare some of the recipes and to eat together.
 “Eating for Eye Health”: An update